DataShades/ckanext-theming/docs/cli.md

 - `-t, --theme`: Specify the theme to analyze (defaults to configured theme)
 - `--relative-filename`: Show relative file paths instead of absolute paths
+- `--with-all-blocks`: Include all blocks in the output

 ## `ckan theme endpoint list`